About

 The field is interdisciplinary by design, and our program faculty members come from a variety of fields from chemistry to genetics and from physics to molecular and cellular biology.

-The Chemistry and Chemical Biology Graduate Program is one of 23 graduate programs at UCSF, 17 of which offer a PhD.
+The Chemistry and Chemical Biology Graduate Program is one of 22 graduate programs at UCSF.
 It is set within the interdisciplinary education environment for which UCSF is so well known, and it is physically located on UCSF’s contemporary research campus in the Mission Bay district of San Francisco.
-The program ranks among the top in the nation according to a September 28, 2010 report by the National Research Council.
 Our alumni work primarily in industry and academia.
-The average time to degree is 5 years 6 months.
+Across the UCSF Graduate Division, the median time to PhD degree is 5.75 years.